freeCodeCamp-2025-Summer-Hackathon/yellow-packet/.github/pull_request_template.md

 ## Check list

-- [ ] Have you rebase the branch on top of the latest change in main
+- [ ] Have you rebased the branch on top of the latest change in main?
-- [ ] Is your code getting review?
+- [ ] Is your code getting reviewed?
-- [ ] Has you squash your code after getting approved?
+- [ ] Has you squashed your code after getting approved?